portmanv/ToolboxObservationalConstraint/README.md

 # Toolbox Observational Constraint
-This toolbox shows how to construct an observational constraint, from start to finish, based on an univariate example.
+This toolbox shows how to construct an observational constraint, from start to finish, based on an univariate example applied to the global temperature.
-It shows how to import climate models data and observations, how to construct the variable to be constrained and the variable to constrain.
+This example shows how to import climate models data and observations, how to construct the variable to be constrained and the variable to constrain, and how to build and represents the observational constraint.

-An example of univariate observational constraint, applied to the global temperature.